Meet Our Staff

 Meet Our Board

 Karen Harjes is one of the original founders of the St. Croix Trail Blazers and the volunteer Executive Director and President.
 She’ll admit to being a complete “city girl” until stepping out of her comfort zone to assist with the development of the team and taking riding lessons for a year.
 When not at her full-time job or tending to St. Croix Trail Blazers' business, Karen loves visiting her family in northern Minnesota, being with her pets, gardening, crafting, being a part of Special Olympics Minnesota, and doing jigsaw puzzles.
-Her son is also a rider with the St. Croix Trail Blazers.
+Her son also participates with the St. Croix Trail Blazers.
 With the help of several staff, Karen keeps the team organized and running.